 Manipulating received error responses

-In some cases you might want to manipulate a REST error response at a lower level, before OutSystems throws an exception.
+In certain situations you might want to manipulate a REST error response at a lower level, before OutSystems throws an exception.

 You can do this by using the OnAfterResponse callback or, in more advanced scenarios, the OnAfterResponseAdvanced callback.
-These actions run before OutSystems processes the REST response, and use can use them to manipulate the response headers, body and status code.
+These actions run before OutSystems processes the REST response, and you can use them to manipulate the response headers, body, and status code.

 For example, you might want to: